codeguy/Slim-Documentation-Old/README.md

 This repository contains the Slim Framework documentation *content*.
 It is structured according to the [Statamic CMS content format](http://statamic.com/learn/core-concepts/pages-and-entries).

-Changes to this repository **will not** be deployed on push.
-The repository owner must manually deploy changes when appropriate.
-Please open a new issue w/ pull request when your documentation changes are ready to be merged and deployed.
+Please open a pull request when your documentation changes are ready to be merged.
+Changes to this repository are deployed nightly.

 ## Translations